pmgl/starblast-modding/README.md

 ```
 #### Other terminal commands
 ##### `echo`
-Print any values to the terminal, can be used in both mod code (after mod started) and terminal
+Print any values to the terminal; can be used in both mod code (after mod started) and terminal

 Syntax: `echo(<item>)`
 ```